cmbata1/music-generation-project/ATTRIBUTION.md

   Source: https://www.kaggle.com/datasets/blanderbuss/midi-classic-music
   License: Publicly available via Kaggle
   Usage: The MIDI files were preprocessed into token sequences for training the GRU model.
-  All preprocessing steps were performed by the student, using some AI-generated helper functions as listed above.

-No other external datasets or data sources were used.

-I confirm that all fully AI-generated code is clearly annotated inline and listed in this document.
-All remaining code was authored by me, with AI assistance limited to debugging, clarification, or minor refinement.